Crepe-Party/ProgCraft/README.md

 # ProgCraft
 ## Description

-It's an application to learn logic programmation at the news developpers.
+It's an application to learn logic programmation at the new developpers.
 Player has to code basic instruction to move Robert on the map and interact with objects.

 Basic instructions of Robert: